01-edu/public/subjects/ai/credit-scoring/audit/README.md

 ###### Are the 3 clients selected as expected?
 2 clients from the train set (1 on which the model is correct and 1 on which the model's wrong) and 1 client from the test set.

 ###### SHAP values on predictions are computed for the 3 clients.
-The force plot shows what variables contributes the most to the score. **Check that the score outputted by the force plot corresponds to the one outputted by the model.**
+The force plot shows what variables contributes the most to the score.
+Does the score outputted by the force plot correspond to the one outputted by the model?